fastrgv/WorldCupSokerban/README.md

 * sokerban_gnu games/original_50.sok 50 2

 to tackle level 2 from the original_50 sokoban file.
 In this single-file mode, you can still use the next-level(n) & previous-level(p) keys, however, the next/previous files (R-shift/L-shift) keys are disabled.

+## Limitations
+This app can handle up to a maximum of 128 boxes, 64 rows/cols, up to 255 box-valid interior cells.

 ================================================================